Odd Bye

 Odd Bye (27 February 1916 – 26 May 2010) was a Norwegian politician for the Centre Party.

-Bye came from Horg in Sør-Trøndelag.
+Bye came from Horg Municipality in Sør-Trøndelag county.
 From 1945 he worked as a journalist in different newspapers including Nationen and Dagbladet Rogaland.
-He also became the chief editor of the Centre Party press office when it was started in 1945 and held 1965.
+He was also the editor-in-chief of the Centre Party's press office from 1948 to 1965.
 During Borten's Cabinet from 1965 to 1971 Bye held the position as State Secretary at the Office of the Prime Minister.